hydpy-dev/hydpy/hydpy/docs/development.rst

 no experience in understanding Pythons exception handling system.
 And secondly, they do not tell in which context a problem occurs.
-Here, "context" does not mean the relevant part of the source code, which is of course referenced in the traceback; instead it means things like the concerned geographical location.
-It would, for example, be of little help to only know that the required value of a certain parameter is not available, when the same parameter is applied thousands of times in different subcatchments.
+Here, "context" does not mean the relevant part of the source code, which is of course referenced in the traceback; instead, it means things like the concerned geographical location.
+It would, for example, be of little help to only know that the required value of a certain parameter is not available when the same parameter is applied thousands of times in different subcatchments.
 Try to add as much helpful information to error messages as possible, e.g.::